Quranify-Project/.github/profile/README.md

-# Quranify Project
+# Quranfi Project

-🌙 **Quranify** is a cross-platform, open-source initiative focused on making the Qur'an and Duas more accessible through clean, fast, and modern tools — all developed with students and everyday users in mind.
+🌙 **Quranfi** is a cross-platform, open-source initiative focused on making the Qur'an and Duas more accessible through clean, fast, and modern tools — all developed with students and everyday users in mind.

 This repository serves as the central hub for all Quranify-related subprojects, including frontend apps and API services.